India clamps down on unregistered taxis after Uber rape claim

 The arrested driver, Shiv Kumar Yadav, appeared in court on Monday and was remanded in custody for three days.
 Yadav had obtained a reference from the Delhi Police, but the deputy commissioner of police for north Delhi Madhur Verma told Reuters it was forged.

-Verma also said the police had registered "a case against Uber for cheating its customers and violating government orders".
+Verma also said the police has registered "a case against Uber for cheating its customers and violating government orders".

 The Uber case has reignited a debate about the safety of women in Asia's third-largest economy, especially New Delhi, which is often dubbed India's rape capital.